keesschollaart81/AzureCostInsights.Marketplace/README.md

 * On-Prem/Server: get access the a special (non-public) version of this extension that can be installed on TFS / Azure DevOps Server
 * Offline: get access the a special (non-public) version of this extension that does not track telemetry and does not require the license server

-You can upgrade your 'free' plan by navigating to: 'Project Settings' (bottom left corner in Azure DevOps) > 'Extensions' > 'Azure Cost Insights'.
+You can upgrade your 'free' plan by navigating to: 'Organization Settings' (bottom left corner in Azure DevOps) > 'Extensions' > 'Azure Cost Insights'.

 ## Release notes / Roadmap